wzab/AFCK_J1B_FORTH/README.md

 They can be a good starting point for development of own words.
 You can put your words to the existing files or to the new one
 (and add it to the appropriate script).

 After your desired words are written and tested, you may want to create the hex file with their definitions.
-It can be done using the _localtest\_afck\_gen\_prog_ script. *( This script uses the feature that I have added to the James testbench - after reading from the io port 0x2345, the testbench dumps the memory contents to the mem_dump.hex file.
-This file is also available via a symlink from the _src/j1b_ directory, so you can easily use it to create the new _prog.vhd_ file for synthesis.)*
+It can be done using the _localtest\_afck\_gen\_prog_ script.
+This script uses the feature that I have added to the James testbench - after reading from the io port 0x2345, the testbench dumps the memory contents to the mem_dump.hex file.
+This file is also available via a symlink from the _src/j1b_ directory, so you can easily use it to create the new _prog.vhd_ file for synthesis.

+## How to make my procedure to be executed immediately after the FPGA is configured

+You can make your procedure to be executed right after FPGA is configured or J1B exits the reset state.
+To achieve that, you should simply define your procedure as the "cold" word.
+When the execution of your procedure is finished, swapforth enters normal interactive mode, so it is possible to provide both - initial configuration of the board and interactive debugging.

+## Possible modifications

+You may want to modify behavior of the swapforth.
+This may require changing the original files.
+For example you may want to use other communication channel.
+As long as you can imitate the original ( UART data in IO port 0x1000, and UART status in IO port 0x2000 with TX empty at bit 0 and RX full at bit 1) no changes are needed.
+Otherwise, you may need to modify the original files e.g. _original/j1b/nuc.fs (UART addresses are defined at the begining of that file), you may even reimplement "key", "key?" and "emit" words.
+Of course after that, you should rebuild the swapforth and recreate your memory images.

+# Known problems